malthe/ugandasms/docs/index.rst

 The system is written in `Python <http://www.python.org>`_ and uses the `Django <http://www.djangoproject.com>`_ web framework.
-It comes with a set of Django apps that can be used *as is* or be extended to meet your requirements:
+It comes with a :ref:`set of apps <applications>` that can be used *as is* or be extended to meet your requirements.

-*Reporter*

-  Allows mobile users to register themselves as reporters.

 The `Kannel <http://www.kannel.org/>`_ SMS gateway is the default option for connectivity, but it's easy to write your own message